+If you’ve tried chlorella, then this will come as no surprise.
 According to a 2012 study published in the Nutrition Journal, chlorella benefits the body by supporting the immune system.
 The study found that after eight weeks of chlorella intake, “natural killer” cell activity improved.
-The study also suggests that chlorella benefits include the ability to help the immune system fight off illness and infection.
+The study also suggests that chlorella may help the immune system fight off illness and infection.
 (3)

 4. Makes You Look Younger

 Thanks to the antioxidants it contains, chlorella promotes a youthful appearance.
 Studies have shown that chlorella reduces oxidative stress caused by pollution, a poor diet, and stress.
-It naturally increases Vitamin A and Vitamin C levels in the body to help protect the cells and eliminate free radicals that can damage the skin and other parts of the body.
+In addition, it naturally increases Vitamin A and Vitamin C levels in the body to help protect the cells and eliminate free radicals that can damage the skin and other parts of the body.
 (4)

 5. Promotes Weight Loss

 Another way chlorella benefits the body is by naturally promoting weight loss.
 Actually, weight loss is a side-benefit that happens naturally as your body becomes healthier.
 When you increase antioxidants and support detoxification, your body can move out many of the toxins it has put into fat storage.
 That’s right.
 Your body will take toxins out of your system and hide it away in fat cells to protect you.
 When you start to detox and add in powerful superfoods like chlorella, your body can release the toxins and the fat cells that were holding them.
 Chlorella also helps regulate hormones to improve metabolism and provide the body with energy.